zach-griffin/Bash-Tools/README.md

 done
 ```
 For good measures, we added the MD5 and SHA256 hashes to the list of properties to echo.
 At the end of this script block, we also closed our for loop.

+In summary, we were able to use linux tools like grep, cut, openssl, and more to obtain a list of all image files in a given directory, no matter the file extension that has been set.